frdwhite24/frewpy/README.md

 ## Technologies

 This platform was developed in a Windows environment with `python 3.6`.
-The dependencies of the library are very limited and so support for other `python 3` versions is assumed possible.
+Support for other `python 3` versions is assumed possible but has not been tested.

 ## License